 These three types were key in the development of many American breeds, including the Quarter Horse.
 Unfortunately, although the horses in South America retained their Spanish characteristics, the North American horses lost a large portion of their Spanish identity through intentional crossbreeding with horses of non-Iberian descent.

-Small herds of the Colonial Spanish Horse did survive among Native American tribes, ranchers, and in the wild deserts and mountains of the western United States.
-But as time went on, even these dwindled to a few remaining groups, and rarely without the infusion of non-Iberian blood.
-The Wilbur-Cruce Colonial Spanish Horse is one such group, and its isolation, confirmed by blood typing, DNA, and its phenotype, has preserved the most precious of its Spanish characteristics —intelligence, agility, and hardiness—along with the genetic biodiversity that classifies it as a critical resource in a world growing increasingly homogenous.
+Small herds influenced by Spanish blood did survive among Native American tribes, ranchers, and in the wild deserts and mountains of the western United States.
+But as time went on, even these dwindled to a few remaining unmixed groups, and rarely without the infusion of non-Iberian blood.
+The Wilbur-Cruce Spanish Horse is one such group, and its isolation, confirmed by blood typing, DNA, and its phenotype, has preserved the most precious of its Spanish characteristics —intelligence, agility, and hardiness—along with the genetic biodiversity that classifies it as a critical resource in a world growing increasingly homogenous.

-The non-profit Heritage Discovery Center, Inc. and Rancho del Sueno, home of the Wilbur-Cruce Colonial Spanish Horse, are seeking donations to assist with the continued preservation of this unique, and critically endangered horse.
+The non-profit Heritage Discovery Center, Inc. and Rancho Del Sueno, home of the Wilbur-Cruce Spanish Horse, are seeking donations to assist with the continued preservation of this unique, and critically endangered horse.